Aetolian League

 During the classical period the Aetolians were not highly regarded by other Greeks, who considered them to be semi-barbaric and reckless.
-Their League had a complex political and administrative structure, and their armies were easily a match for the other Greek powers.
-However, during the Hellenistic period, they emerged as a dominant state in central Greece and expanded by the voluntary annexation of several Greek city-states to the League.
-Still, the Aetolian League had to fight against Macedonia and were driven to an alliance with Rome, which resulted in the final conquest of Greece by the Romans.
+However, during the Hellenistic period, they emerged as a dominant state in central Greece and expanded by annexing several Greek city-states to the League after their victory against the Gauls in 279 BC.
+Their League had a complex political and administrative structure.
+The Aetolian League fought against Macedon and the Achaean League in the Social War (220-217 BC), allied with Rome in the Macedonian Wars, but then fought against the Romans in an alliance with the Seleucid empire before losing its independence to Rome.

 History

 The Aetolians were a recognised ethnic group with a religious centre at Thermos from at least the seventh century BC.

 During the Peloponnesian War, the Aetolians were initially neutral, but when the Athenians tried to invade Aetolia in 426 BC, the Aetolians forced them to retreat.
 In the course of the fourth century, the league offered passive support to more powerful states and was rewarded for it, receiving Aeolis from the Thebans in 367 BC and Naupactus from Philip II of Macedon in 338 BC.
 Sometime in this century, the Koinon tōn Aitōlōn (League of the Aetolians) was founded, but it is uncertain when.
 One suggestion is that the league was founded by Epaminondas in 367 BC.
 Grainger believes that it was founded much later, around the time of the rise of Philip II of Macedon.
 Archaeology indicates that settlements in Aetolia began to grow in size and complexity over the course of this century.

 After the death of Philip II in 336 BC, the Aetolians joined the Thebans in opposing Alexander the Great and the stress of their defeat caused the league to implode.
 Over the next decade it seems to have been reconstituted and in the later years of Alexander's reign the Aetolians seized Oeniadae against his will.